mdiener/grace/README.md

 Config
 ------

 There are two configuration file present.
-The global one can be found in the current user's home directory (*.graceconfig*) and contains (more about each value further down):
+The global one can be found in the current user's home directory (*.grace/grace.cfg*) and contains (more about each value further down):
 * deployment_path
 * zip_path
 * doc_path